-This report presents the results of an ongoing assessment of the fish and aquatic macroinvertebrate communities of the Utuhina Stream from 2006 to 2012, and an assessment of the bioavailability of aluminium in fish and koura to satisfy annual resource consent conditions 9.6, 9.8 and 9.7, respectively, for the discharge of alum.
+This report presents the results of an ongoing assessment of the fish and aquatic macroinvertebrate communities of the Utuhina Stream from 2006 to 2013, and an assessment of the bioavailability of aluminium in fish and koura to satisfy annual resource consent conditions 9.6, 9.8 and 9.7, respectively, for the discharge of alum.

-Macroinvertebrates, fish and koura were sampled from one control and two treatment reaches of the Utuhina Stream in September 2012.
+Macroinvertebrates, fish and koura were sampled from one control and two treatment reaches of the Utuhina Stream in July 2013.
 Catch rates for common bully, juvenile trout and koura have fluctuated across all sites since monitoring began in 2006.
-Common bully abundance was very much lower than in previous years but numbers of juvenile trout and koura were comparable to previous sampling occasions.
-It is possible that continuing alterations in stream bank habitat and morphology arising from large flood flows throughout winter 2012, and following extreme floods in early 2011, contributed to the observed decline in common bully.
+Common bully and koura were abundant at Site 3 (250 m downstream of the alum diffuser) and more common at the upstream control site than in 2012.
+All species (bully, koura and trout) were less abundant at site 2 immediately downstream of the alum diffuser than in 2012 but this is most likely due to changes in stream bank habitat rather than effects of alum dosing.
+It is possible that continuing alterations in stream bank habitat and stream morphology arising from large flood flows throughout winter 2012, and following extreme floods in early 2011, contributed to the observed decline at site 2.
 No obvious effects of alum dosing on stream fish or macroinvertebrate communities were observed.

 Semiquantitative analysis of stream macroinvertebrates showed no differences between upstream control and alum-exposed sites, with similar MCI scores to previous samples obtained before and after commencement of alum dosing in 2006.
-Overall, all sites were characterised as fair to good quality for a soft bottomed stream.
+Overall, all sites were characterised as good quality for a soft bottomed stream.

-No evidence was found for significant bioaccumulation of aluminium in the tissues of either koura or common bully resulting from continuous alum dosing of the Utuhina Stream.
-Tissue aluminium concentrations were slightly higher in koura than common bully tissues but within species were similar across control and alum-exposed sites.
-Tissue concentrations of aluminium were slightly greater in the gills of koura and common bully at both downstream sites compared with the upstream control site but this does not correspond with greater accumulation of aluminium in internal tissues.
+Some evidence of aluminium bioaccumulation was seen in some tissues of koura and common bully resulting from continuous alum dosing of the Utuhina Stream.
+Tissue concentrations of aluminium were slightly greater in the gills and hepatopancreas of koura and the gills and liver of common bully at both downstream sites compared with the upstream control site but this does not appear to affect the health or abundance of these species in the stream.